 Continuing Education and Certification Information

 Graduates may wish to earn voluntary certifications; while voluntary, many employers treat such certifications as hiring requirements.
 The CompTIA A+ certification validates basic knowledge and skills that are relevant to the IT support industry.
 The CompTIA Network+ certification credential authenticates an individual's understanding of network technologies.
-The Cisco Certified Network Associate (CCNA) examination confirms one's ability to install, operate, configure and troubleshoot medium sized switched and route networks.
+The Cisco Certified Network Associate (CCNA) examination confirms one's ability to install, operate, configure and troubleshoot medium-sized switched and route networks.

-Individuals who wish to pursue careers as computer systems and network administrators may wish to earn a bachelor's degree in computer and communications technology or in a related field.
+Individuals who wish to pursue careers as computer systems and network administrators may wish to earn a bachelor's degree in computer and communications technology or a related field.
 Some employers may allow workers with enough relevant experience to advance to higher positions; however, many prefer to hire individuals with bachelor's degrees, stated the BLS.

 By providing both general education and a comprehensive overview of the IT field, associate's degree programs in computer and communication technologies qualify graduates for entry-level jobs and prepare them for industry-specific certification exams.
 They also prepare graduates to transfer to similar programs at the bachelor's degree level.